tparnell96/bytten/src/resume.md

 ## Key Accomplishments

 ---
+- Developed and published an application to the Apple App Store.
+  - Created a basic PDF management tool for iOS and published it to the app store.
 - Designed and deployed a network automation solution for VUMC Wireless Engineering and Operations.
   - Named Blankit, this Web Application was used to streamline our Access Point (AP) Lifecycle process, allowing for staging of APs to make on-site deployments faster.